 The device is programmed basically on a page basis, and each page shall be programmed only one before being erased.
 The addressing order shall be sequential within a block.
 The contents of the page register are programmed into the Flash array specified by row address.
-After t{PROG} program time, the R/B# return to ready state.
-Read Status command (70h) can be issued to read the status register right after 10h.
+After tprogram time, the R/B# de-asserts to ready state.
+Read Status command (70h) can be issued right after 10h.
 Figure below defines the Page Program behavior and timings.
+Writing beyond the end of the page register is undefined.